Thailand easing tourist quarantine rules in November - KTVZ

 Thailand easing tourist quarantine rules in November

 BANGKOK (AP) — Thailand is accelerating plans to reopen the country to foreign tourists, slashing mandatory quarantines beginning Nov.
-1 for fully-vaccinated visitors arriving by air from 46 countries and territories.
-The Center for COVID-19 Situation Administration has also announced a loosening of local restrictions, including cancellation of a curfew in some areas.
-Prime Minister Prayuth Chan-ocha had announced earlier this month that beginning in November, Thailand no longer planned to require visitors from at least 10 low-risk nations to quarantine if they are fully vaccinated for COVID-19.
+1 for fully vaccinated visitors arriving by air from 46 countries and territories.
+The Center for COVID-19 Situation Administration also announced a loosening of local restrictions, including cancellation of a curfew in some areas.
+Prime Minister Prayuth Chan-ocha had announced earlier this month that beginning in November, Thailand no longer planned to require visitors from low-risk nations to quarantine if they are fully vaccinated for COVID-19.
 The visitors will need to spend their first night in a government-approved hotel awaiting their test results.
 If the results are negative, the person can travel anywhere in Thailand.